craiglockwood/knifetalk/_posts/2019-09-10-edc-how-do-i-take-my-business-to-the-next-level.markdown

 <iframe height="200px" width="100%" frameborder="no" scrolling="no" seamless src="https://player.simplecast.com/06a102a2-f0a6-44d4-b3ae-28f35e2f6ce1?dark=false"></iframe>

-In the very first Knife Talk E.D.C (Every Day Content), Van Houlke blades asks "How do I take my business to the next level?".
+In the very first Knife Talk E.D.C (Every Day Content), Van Houcke blades asks "How do I take my business to the next level?".

-Van Houlke Blades on Instagram: <a href="https://www.instagram.com/vanhoulkeblades ">@vanhoulkeblades </a>
+Van Houlke Blades on Instagram: <a href="https://www.instagram.com/vanhoulkeblades ">@vanhouckeblades </a>